james-middleton/Family-Handbook/README.md

 _[Description of role and responsibilities.]_

 ###Breakfast, midday and afterschool club supervisors
-Darlinghurst provides ‘wrap-around care’ for children, from XXXXam until XXXXpm.
+Darlinghurst provides ‘wrap-around care’ for children, from 7.45am until 6.00pm.
 A range of staff and volunteers are dedicated to ensuring children are supervised and kept safe during Breakfast Club, at lunch time, and the Acorns Afterschool Club.

 If you would like to become a Midday, contact [principal@darlinghurst.co.uk](principal@darlinghurst.co.uk)